AdaCore/aws/docs/source/building_aws.rst

 *auth*
   A simple program to test the Web Basic and Digest authentication feature.

+*autobahn*
+  A demo to validate the WebSocket implementation against the autobahn test suite.

 *cert*
   A secure server using a Certificate Authority and validating clients with certificate.
 This is the highest security level possible.